Rykestrasse Synagogue

 Can I buy tickets online?

-Check the official website for the latest information regarding ticket purchases and entry fees.
+Check the official website for information on ticket purchasing options and any potential online reservation systems.

 Are there restrooms and cafes?